sodadata/docs/soda-cl/failed-rows-checks.md

 <br />

 If you prefer, you can use a SQL query to define what qualifies as a failed row for Soda Core to send to Soda Cloud, as in the following simple example.
+Use this cofiguration to include complete SQL queries in the Soda scan of your data.

 ```yaml